 With the peak of the Manhattan Real Estate market looking like it has passed for the near term, many observers are waiting to see when the drop in the market’s value will begin and how far down it will go.

 Those assuming the same will happen with the luxury market, however, are beginning to wonder if the old axiom about assumptions might start to apply to them.
-The number of super-luxury apartments – those with a cost greater than $4 million – sold in the month of May hit a new all-time monthly record of 52 units.
+The number of super-luxury apartments – those with a cost greater than $4 million – sold in May hit a new all-time monthly record of 52 units.

-Indeed, though the luxury market has led the way, the Manhattan market in general is faring relatively well.
+Indeed, though the luxury market has led the way, the Manhattan market, in general, is faring relatively well.
 Even excluding some of the priciest closings on the island that took place at 15 Central Park West, the average price for an apartment has risen to $1.54 million.

 There was a widespread agreement among high-end brokers that demand for trophy apartments had hit a new high.
 The economics of it is simple: Those that are looking to purchase a home for more than $4 million have far more in the way of liquid assets than the value of their homes.
-So much so, in fact, that their purchasing decisions are as immune to the business cycle as any segment of the larger economy.
+So much so, that their purchasing decisions are as immune to the business cycle as any segment of the broader economy.